adamdehaven/vue-custom-tooltip/README.md

 Import the tooltip component after importing Vue in your file after importing Vue.
 Installing via CDN does not allow for customizing [Plugin Options](#options).

-Installing via the CDN requires using the kebob-case component name.
+Installing via the CDN requires using the kebab-case component name.

 ```html
 <!-- Import Vue -->